Spatial-Temporal Federated Learning for Lifelong Person Re-identification on Distributed Edges: Related Work

 \subsection{Lifelong Person ReID}

 In real-world person ReID deployments, camera environments and person characteristics are always different from that of training data.
-To narrow the domain shifts for the training and deployment stages, some recent works \cite{pu2021lifelong, wang2016human, zhao2021continual, wu2021generalising} adopted the lifelong learning strategies for person ReID.
-Lifelong learning enables the models to continuously learn from every new domain or scenario, which has been widely adopted in many DNN-based serving systems \cite{huang2021modelci, zhang2020mlmodelci, zhang2021serverless} to deal with the domain drift.
-The greatest challenge for lifelong person ReID is catastrophic forgetting, which requires ReID models to retain previous knowledge while continually training on new task streams.
-Recently, HVIL \cite{wang2016human} introduced a human-in-the-loop incremental learning method, which enforces models to adaptively refresh and optimize parameters under the supervision of human feedbacks on mismatched person images.
-AKA \cite{pu2021lifelong} proposed a learnable knowledge graph for lifelong person ReID, which can preserve the knowledge from previous domains while propagating learnt knowledge on future unseen domains.
-GwFReID \cite{wu2021generalising} proposed a class-imbalance lifelong learning for person ReID to generalise the representations for unseen domains without forgetting.
+To narrow the domain shifts for the training and deployment stages, lifelong learning are preferred by some recent works \cite{pu2021lifelong, wang2016human, zhao2021continual, wu2021generalising, ge2022lifelong}.
+Lifelong learning enables the models to continuously learn from new domains or scenarios, which has been widely adopted in many DNN-based serving systems \cite{huang2021modelci, zhang2020mlmodelci, zhang2021serverless, zhang2022towards} to deal with the domain drift.
+The greatest challenge for lifelong person ReID is catastrophic forgetting, which requires ReID models to replay previous knowledge while continually training on new task streams.
+HVIL \cite{wang2016human} introduced a human-in-the-loop incremental learning method, which enables models to adaptively refresh and optimize parameters by human feedback on unrecognized person images.
+AKA \cite{pu2021lifelong} proposed knowledge graph for lifelong person ReID, which can preserve the knowledge from previous domains while propagating learnt knowledge on unseen domains.
+PTKP \cite{ge2022lifelong} cast lifelong person ReID as domain adaptation and proposed a pseudo task knowledge preservation framework to alleviate the domain gaps.
+GwFReID \cite{wu2021generalising} proposed a class-imbalance lifelong learning for person ReID to generalise model representations for unseen domains.